Welcome to the place where the birds are free. And where you can become a happy birder too.

-The national bird counting day 2022 was held on the weekend of the 22nd of January.
+The Costa Rican Bird Route held the national bird counting day 2022 on the 22nd of January.
 Again, we had the help and support of a professional team of birders.
 They counted in twenty-four hours 76 species.
 See the list here.
-We want to thank everybody involved in this beautiful event organized by the – Costa Rican Bird Route 2022.
-You can contact them at email@example.com if you want more information.
+We want to thank everybody involved in this beautiful event.
+You can contact them at email@example.com if you desire more information.

-On a Saturday in August 2020, an area tour guide visited us with his wife.
+In August 2020, an area tour guide visited us with his wife on a Saturday.
 Both are enthusiastic professional birders.
 From 3.00 pm till 10.00 am the next day, they spotted the following birds: Tropical kingbird, Melodious Blackbird, Swallow-tailed Kite, Slaty flower purser, Cherrie’s tanager, White-tailed kite, Slaty-backed nightingale thrush, Streak headed woodcreeper, White hawk, Scaly throated foliage gleaner, Scaly-breasted pygmy tyrant, Streak breasted tree hunter, Spotted barb tail, Sooty faced finch, Chestnut-capped brush finch, Buff-rumped warbler, Black-breasted wood quail, Black-breasted wood wren, Common tody flycatcher, Common bush tanager, Brown jay, Yellow-faced grassquit, Slate-throated Redstar, Blue-grey Tanager, Montezuma oropendola, Peg-billed finch, Crested guan, Rufous-winged woodcreeper, Silver throated tanager, Thorntail hummingbird, Brown violet ear hummingbird, Green hermit, Green-crowned brilliant, Black-bellied Hummingbird, Rufous-tailed hummingbird, Coppery headed Emerald, Violet Sabrewing, Purple-throated mountain gem, Collared trogon, Black vulture, Clay-colored thrush, Social flycatcher, and the Rufous-collared sparrow.

-The before mentioned couple have finished their list.
-There were an astonishing 174 species in just two days, and now the counter stands at 207 species.
+The before mentioned couple has finished their list.
+There were 174 species in just two days, and now the counter stands at 207.
 On both our properties.
 Under which the some endemic species.
-We like to share the complete list in a Word document or PDF file.
+We like sharing the complete list in a Word document or PDF file.

-According to the authors, more species follow in the coming summer months.
+According to the authors, more species to follow.
 We will keep you informed.